So you’re thinking about building a website. Our WordPress Hosting guide can help.

 If you’re a business owner, you probably have more important things to do than manage the site, and would rather assign that to one or more of your employees.
 If so, then you’ll want to create user accounts for them.
 This post will explain the various types of WordPress users and help you decide which are best for your business model.

 Part 8: How to Set Up Your Online Store

 Now that you understand how a WordPress site works, it’s time to turn it into an online store!
 This ultimate guide takes you by the hand and walks you step-by-step through the process of creating an online store on WordPress.

 Part 9: Index Your New WordPress Website and Work on Your SEO

 Congratulations on finishing this WordPress walkthrough series.
 You now know everything you need to create a beautiful blog or a functional online store.
 But it doesn’t end here!
 You need to make your website findable so people can find and visit it.
-This post will help you get your site indexed by Google.
 It’s also good to learn about the basics of SEO to get that top spot in the search results page.

 Not everyone can be a web expert, but it helps to at least know the basics.
 Here’s our list of the top 20 web-related terms you are most likely to stumble upon as you enter the world of WordPress.

 A replica of your website that is either stored on your server or in another location.
 Creating frequent backups is always a good idea should your site ever become infected with malware.